-12 questions to ask any East Lothian, Scotland wedding photographer before you book
+12 questions to ask any wedding photographer in Scotland before you book them

 Q Photography: Never more than 35 - I want to approach each wedding in a fresh way.
 I don't want to be 'burned out.'
-I know that every wedding is different and unique.
-I avoid cliches and don't expect you or your guests to perform any of the 'hilarious' poses recommended by wedding photography manuals and magazines.
+I know that every wedding is different and unique and I really have to be on my toes and be supper observational the entire day.
+I don'r resort to cliches and don't expect you or your guests to perform any of the 'hilarious' poses recommended by wedding photography manuals and magazines.
 My photographs are of the reality of the day.

 Do you have Public Liability and Public Indemnity insurance?

 What percentage of your bookings is through recommendations?

 Q Photography: Of course - when we have our initial meeting, I always bring along the memory stick, and prints or wedding album from a recent wedding.
 I also have a selection of other albums to show you.

 How flexible are you?
 (Can you cope with a venue or church you don't know?
 What will you do if the weather is awful?)